01Lower Your Office Space Costs

-In defense of this behavior, I'm sometimes told that "business is slow and I have time to do these things during business hours".
-My response to this is always "if business is slow aren't you better off spending the time on advertising/ marketing to bring in more business?"
+In defense of this behavior, we're sometimes told that "business is slow and I have time to do these things during business hours".
+Our response to this is always "if business is slow aren't you better off spending the time on advertising/marketing to bring in more business?"

 Making the most out of your business day comes down to effective time management.
 Some tracking of daily activities, goal setting, and prioritizing can streamline your work day, reduce your stress level, and get you focused.

 Minimizing your tax bill can be the most beneficial way to improve your business bottom line.
 This means maximizing of all your available deductions - make sure all the business expenses described above are properly entered as deductions on your tax return.

 Get in the habit of keeping track of all business expenses by saving receipts (preferably filing them as soon as you collect them), and recording vehicle mileage when traveling for business purposes.